 Mustangs by the numbers

-- Today’s mustang population is under strain.
+- The mustang population is under strain.
 There are a record 67,000 wild horses on some 27 million acres of federally managed land, while millions of privately-owned cattle graze across some 155 million acres of public lands, including those acres designated for wild horses.
 (Note: This and all numbers below are based on 2014 figures.

 - Wild horses and burros can be found mainly on government-designated Herd Management Areas (HMA) in 10 western states: Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah and Wyoming.